 The Blockchain ecosystem is rapidly developing.
-Ethereum is definitely the technology that is on the forefront of this domain as one of the most used blockchains with most of the development and innovation happening on it.
+Ethereum is definitely the technology that is at the forefront of this domain as one of the most used blockchains with most of the development and innovation happening on it.
 In that manner, it is not a surprise that we see the emergence of new tokenization concepts and smart contracts which are covering bigger spheres of business logic and implementation.
 Some of those are non-fungible tokens.

-ERC-20 Tokens are today’s de facto standard for creating tokens tied to a certain blockchain implementation on the Ethereum network.
+ERC-20 Tokens are today’s de-facto standard for creating tokens tied to a certain blockchain implementation on the Ethereum network.
 ERC is the abbreviation for Ethereum Request for Comment, and the number 20 is the number assigned to that specific request.
 The ERC Standard defines certain characteristics of the tokens that are operating via that given standard and how the tokens interact inside the Ethereum blockchain.
 We can draw a parallel line with ISO norms where each norm defines specific standards for products, services, infrastructure etc. One concrete example could be an electrical outlet and all its specifications so it could be compatible with electronic devices.

 A similar situation is with ERC tokens.
 In this case, ERC-20 specifies things like toke name, symbol, total supply, and several others.
 This allows those tokens to be transferred, exchanged and stored on crypto exchanges and wallets.